Contrast-Security-OSS/docs/content/admin/sys_settings/ConfigureHTTPS.md

 https.keystore.alias=<hostname of the server>
 ````

-You may find it useful to set the `http.enabled` and `ajp.enabled` options to **false** to ensure that only connections made over HTTPS are allowed to the Contrast server.
+You may find it useful to set the `http.enabled` and `ajp.enabled` options to `false` to ensure that only connections made over HTTPS are allowed to the Contrast server.

-After updating the `server.properties`, restart the Contrast server service and ensure that it's now listening on the HTTPS port you configured.
+After updating the `server.properties`, restart the Contrast server service, and ensure that it's now listening on the HTTPS port you configured.

 ## Agent Configuration